The following will help clarify if what you heard was a myth or the truth about reverse mortgages.

 Myth: Borrower could outlive the Reverse Mortgage.

-Truth: The loan is not required to be repaid until the home is no longer their primary residence or on their 150th birthday.* Borrower must abide by the terms of the loan or the loan could be called due and payable.
+Truth: The loan is not required to be repaid until the home is no longer their primary residence, other maturity triggers, or on their 150th birthday.* Borrower must abide by the terms of the loan or the loan could be called due and payable.